jdegand/LCOGT-angular-frontend/README.md

 ## Thoughts

 - Rebuilding something you have already done in a different way can reveal errors and edge-cases
 - My original regex implementation was flawed.
 It wasn't working as intended.
 The main cause of error was using {0,3} versus {1,3}.  {1,3} includes 0.
 By using {0,3} you match for a number of length 3 only.
+- Regex may still be flawed.
 - I didn't focus on validating whether the name was unique in the previous implementation
 - In this project, I used an async name validator to make sure each name was unique before submission is allowed.
-Much better implementation than allowing submission only to have to send an error object back to the client.
+Much better implementation than allowing submission only to have to send an error (409) back to the client.
 - Typically, I code the backend first but since I will be trying to convert my express server to a Spring Boot server I started with the frontend.
 Then I realized I had to convert my old express server to actually send json.
 I had coupled the server with the template in the previous implementation.
 I changed the port to 8080 as well to be prepared for the future conversion.
 - In converting the previous server to send json, you need to add CORS package - otherwise you will unable to make requests without passing a cors option to all requests.
 You can make a different choice on the shape of the json sent.
 I used a key for all the planets but not for individual planet objects.
 I did this intitally to get around a typescript error about a partial interface.
 I made the id of the Planet interface optional but the error still persisted.
 - The async validator works but I need to research more about best practices as implementation can be improved.
 - Some of the recent changes in Angular seem to be trying to limit callback usage.
 See [RxJS](https://rxjs.dev/deprecations/subscribe-arguments) documentation for an example.
+- In converting to Spring Boot, I found that a change may be necessary to the `homepage.component.ts` file.
+I wrapped the data returned in an entries key to help with Typescript typing.
+At present, my spring boot conversion does not wrap all planets in an entries key.
+I changed `data.entries` to `data` and the spring boot backend worked with this frontend.

 ## Useful Resources